RHYNOCHETIDAE (1 species)

 A. s. saxatilis Extirpated Guadalupe I.

-Apus pacificus Fork-tailed Swift
+Apus pacificus Pacific Swift

-A. p. pacificus Cas, mostly Oct-Nov but Apr Guam, Mariana Is (Wiles et al 2000), Marshall Is (Oct-Nov 1982 Kwajalein, Pyle and Pyle 2009), Hawaiian Is (Sep 1995, Apr 1999 Midway, Pyle and Pyle 2009), NI, SI.
-Acc Solomon Is (Dec New Georgia, Gregory; Jan Bougainville, Hadden 2004a), Nov Lord Howe I (McAllan et al 2004), Jan
+A. p. pacificus Cas, mostly Oct-Nov but Apr Guam, Mariana Is (Wiles et al 2000), Marshall Is (Oct-Nov 1982 Kwajalein, Pyle and Pyle 2009), Hawaiian Is (Sep 1995, Apr 1999 Midway, Pyle and Pyle 2009), NZ (NI, SI).
+Acc Solomon Is (Dec New Georgia, Gregory; Jan Bougainville, Hadden 2004a), Nov Lord Howe I (McAllan et al 2004), Jan Norfolk I, Dec Macquarie I, Jan Chatham Is (Pitt, Rangatira).

 TROCHILIDAE (3 species)

-Sephanoides fernandensis Juan Fernandez Firecrown
+Sephaniodes fernandensis Juan Fernandez Firecrown

 S. f. fernandez Res Juan Fernandez Is (Mas Atierra).